 Stuart Forster looks at 11 cities that have changed their names.

-Over time it’s common for city names to evolve or change.
+Over time it’s common for city names to evolve, famous cities to change their names or even capital cities to change their names.
 During the Roman era London was known as Londinium, Paris was Lutetia and Newcastle Pons Aelius.
+Also during the years, New York name has changed, St Petersburg name changed along with Mumbai name change.
 Changes of the ruling regime, mass migration of people and political decisions are factors that can result in place names changing.

 Here’s a look at 11 cities that have changed their names and are worth travelling to visit.